sindresorhus/sindresorhus.github.com/data/apps/velja.md

 #### What does “Velja” mean?

 It means [“to choose”](https://en.wiktionary.org/wiki/velja) in [Old Norse](https://www.discovermagazine.com/planet-earth/what-language-did-the-vikings-speak) (also Icelandic and Faroese).
-Hence the viking hat.
+Hence the Viking hat.

 #### How does it compare to [Choosy](https://www.choosyosx.com)? {#choosy}